taringamberini/my-java-persistence-with-hibernate-exercices/chapter02/pag88_reverse_engineering/helloworld_reveng/README.md

 [Server@1672c01]: From command line, use [Ctrl]+[C] to abort abruptly
 ```

-Copy the content of `helloworld.ddl` file
+Copy the content of `helloworld.ddl` file into the clipboard.

 Connect to the hsqldb server with your favourite db client (both
 `DatabaseManagerSwing` and your favourite IDE are good) using: